 - SMS phishing: This is also a type of attack that makes the user reveal information that can be related to the credit card details or some sensitive information.
 Just like other phishing attacks, this will also appear as a trusted source to the victim.
 Android phones and smartphones are mostly used by every user and this gives the opportunity to the attacker to perform this phishing attack.
 It makes it easy for the attacker in avoiding the trouble of breaking firewalls and stealing information.

 Threats of Phishing:

-Almost all kinds of Internet theft is possible through Phishing.
-It can be very dangerous if the received malicious link is being clicked.
+Almost all kinds of Internet theft are possible through Phishing.
+It can be very dangerous if the received malicious link is clicked.
 It can: